zannabianca1997/ic4/README.md

 First translation unit will take a filename, while last will emit integers.

+## Compile flags

+These flags are used to compile different capacity in the program

+- ANSI_FORMATTED_OUTPUT: logging module will expose some function to set logtarget formatting via [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+- CHECK_ERRORLEVELS_VALIDITY: logging moduel will give an error when inconsistent errorlevels are setted
+- CHECK_PTR_TARGET: logging module will give an error when removing an unmanaged target

 ## Developers

 For now, everything is by me, zannabianca1997 <zannabianca199712@gmail.com>.